MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/index.md

 # Controls for Windows apps

-In Windows app development, a <i>control</i> is a UI element that displays content or enables interaction.
+In Windows app development, a _control_ is a UI element that displays content or enables interaction.
 Controls are the building blocks of the user interface.
-A <i>pattern</i> is a recipe for combining several controls to make something new.
+A _pattern_ is a recipe for combining several controls to make something new.

-We provide 45+ controls for you to use, ranging from simple buttons to powerful data controls like the grid view.
+We provide more than 45 controls for you to use, ranging from simple buttons to powerful data controls like the grid view.
 These controls are a part of the Fluent Design System and can help you create a bold, scalable UI that looks great on all devices and screen sizes.

 The articles in this section provide design guidance and coding instructions for adding controls & patterns to your Windows app.